 Throughout all its activities, EIT Manufacturing will fully integrate and closely collaborate with organisations and individuals from EIT RIS eligible countries, to help overcome prevailing disparities regarding innovative capacity and participation in EIT initiatives.
 Several suppliers and solution providers relevant to manufacturing can be found in EIT RIS countries, but they lack access to, and engagement with, innovation activities.
 Recent crises highlighted the importance of an integrated and resilient pan-European manufacturing value chain with the ability to produce strategically vital parts and products for the European market.
 EIT RIS is therefore an integral part of the KIC's activities and initiatives, and we seek to further develop and leverage the innovative potential and talent in RIS countries.
 EIT Manufacturing RIS encourages involvement by raising awareness and supporting local actors in participating in EIT and EIT Manufacturing activities.
 In parallel, EIT Manufacturing will deploy activities tailor-made to the needs and opportunities of RIS countries, while also being aligned with the overall objectives of the KIC in RIS countries.
 So far, EIT Manufacturing has established three CLCs in EIT RIS countries (Italy, Spain, and Greece).
 Additionally, EIT Manufacturing RIS Hubs already operate in 11 EIT RIS countries, with the potential to establish additional ones in the next years (see Chapter 5.1).
 With the CLCs and RIS Hubs, the KIC increases its regional impact and enhances its outreach to a wide range of stakeholders and potential partners, integrating them into the KIC community and its activities based on the Knowledge Triangle.
 The RIS Hubs are responsible for building a pipeline of RIS participation in the KIC's activities and ensuring that partners or projects that have not reached a certain maturity are supported in their further development.
 RIS Hubs are also responsible for facilitating access to the KIC's educational programmes.
-Their performance will be measured in terms of how successful they are in establishing synergies at a local level, identifying and attracting new relevant partners, connecting partners to the existing network, and engaging them in KIC activities.
+Their performance will be evaluated by respecting the EIT RIS Hubs Minimum Standards and Guiding Principles, including the common set of KPIs for the RIS Hubs.
+Extra attention will be given on how successful they are in establishing synergies at a local level, identifying and attracting new relevant partners, connecting partners to the existing network, and engaging them in KIC activities.
 EIT Manufacturing's approach to RIS countries is deeply anchored in the belief that mutual benefits and positive impact can be leveraged through close cooperation between organisations across Europe forming open, geographically distributed innovation ecosystems and promoting European cohesion.
 In this context, European manufacturing will strongly reinforce its strategic autonomy.